-The following tip sheet provides guidance to WPHF grantees on the required indicators to be used for WPHF Impact Area 6: Peacebuilding and Recovery, and specific to initiatives focused on women who are forcibly displaced.
+The following tip sheet provides guidance to WPHF grantees on the required indicators to be used for WPHF Impact Area 6: Peacebuilding and Recovery.
 It also provides other suggested indicators and gives some general guidelines around the use of indicators, baselines, and targets, and means of verification1.